 Hakone Estate and Gardens: A Colorful History and Continuing Enchantment

 Inspired by the displays at the 1915 Pan-Pacific Exhibition, Mrs. Stine traveled to Japan where she was enchanted by the Fuji-Hakone National Park and wanted to have her own Hakone Gardens in the hillsides of Saratoga, California.
-In 1917 she retained architect Tsunematsu Shintani to design the Upper “Moon Viewing” house and landscape gardener Naoharu Aihara to designed the gardens.
+In 1917 she retained architect Tsunematsu Shintani to design the Upper “Moon Viewing” house and landscape gardener Naoharu Aihara to design the gardens.
 See the story in photos here.

-In 1984 a group of Saratoga citizens, in cooperation with the City, organized to create a foundation for Hakone.
-In 2000 the official Hakone Foundation was formed by the City of Saratoga and administered by the Hakone Foundation.
+In 1984 a group of Saratoga citizens, in cooperation with the City, organized to create a foundation to maintain Hakone.
+In 2000 the official Hakone Foundation was formed by the City of Saratoga.